justus-zorn/Hazard/DOCS.md

 'axis' is the name of the movement direction ('Mouse X' or 'Mouse Y'), and 'state' is a signed integer value indicating the current position of the mouse on the screen (in pixels).
 The center of the screen is at (0, 0).
+## Game.on_text_input(player, composition)
+'Game.on_text_input' is executed when a player confirms a text composition using the return key.
+'player' is the player's name, and 'composition' is the text the player entered.

 # Functions
 ## get_players()